In Haskell, functions must always return the same consistent type. There

 There’s also the concept of outright failure.
 For us it’s simple:

-is the failure case.
-The reason for the String
+Nothing is the failure case.
+The reason for the String argument is

 that Haskell allows you to include a message with the failure.
 There’s

-type class, but we won’t get into that here as Maybe
+Monad type class, but we won’t get into that here as Maybe has a

 pretty simple implementation of it.